Sewer System - Cooper is the Antidote to the Mismanagement by Dean Trantalis

 When Dean ran for Mayor in 2016, he promised his voters that he would manage development.
 This was a blatant lie.
-Instead of managing development, he allowed more thirty (30) story buildings to be built than any other City Commissioner or prior Mayor ever has.
+Instead of managing development, he he allowed buildings more than thirty (30) stories high to be built than any other City Commissioner or prior Mayor ever has.
 This isn’t a shocking coincidence – when you look at his campaign contributions, over $150,000.00 are from developers.

 The Current Commission is Talking About Raising Your Taxes

-Now that there is huge sewer catastrophic and approximately 52 water breaks the mayor is going to raise your taxes.
+Now that there is a huge sewer catastrophe and approximately 63 plus water breaks.
 With a one billion dollar ($1,000,000,000.00) price tag on the sewers, he is going to raise your taxes due to his negligence.
 He has not even discussed how he plans to pay for the water treatment plants.
 When the budget was $500,000,000.00 the city was run better.
 Dean has been on the commission since 2003, a career politician, always blaming it on someone else.
 There should have been a properly funded separate infrastructure fund for the perpetual infrastructure repairs.
-This is NOT SOMETHING THAT SHOULD BE DONE BY BOND ISSUE, BOND ISSUE.
+This is NOT SOMETHING THAT SHOULD BE DONE BY BOND ISSUE after BOND ISSUE.
 There should not have been a five hundred million dollar ($500,000,000.00) bond issue for a new police station.
 There should have been a sinking fund of money set aside each year so that when the new police station was needed the funds were there.
 This lack of foresight has lead to the catastrophe that just occurred.